Preparing for Winter: Emergency Preparedness Checklist

 Some tips to remain safe are:

 - Don’t get on a tall ladder to clean the gutters.
-There are professionals that can be paid to do that.
+Some professionals can be paid to do that.

-- Refrain from getting on your roof to clear off excessive snow accumulations.
-Consider installing some heating systems on the roof to help melt the snow.
+- Do not climb on your roof to clear excessive snow accumulations.
+Instead, consider installing heating systems to help melt the snow.

-- Get a snow plow service, or some young men in your neighborhood to shovel your wide driveway and sidewalks.
-Particularly if you’re getting on in years, overexertion when removing snow can be dangerous.
+- Get a snow plow service or some young men in your neighborhood to shovel your wide driveway and sidewalks.
+If you are unsteady, overexertion when removing snow can be dangerous and can possibly cause a heart attack.

-- Make sure you put down some salt or snowmelt in foot traffic areas so people won’t be subject to the risk of a fall.
+- Make sure you put down salt or snowmelt in areas with high foot traffic so people won’t be at risk of falling.

 Final Word

 When you complete this checklist, you’ll be well-prepared to face the challenges that winter may bring.
 Being proactive and taking the necessary steps to ensure your safety and comfort is important.
-Using these tips for preparing for winter is a good idea, trust me!
+Trust me, using these tips for preparing for winter is a good idea!
 May God Bless this World, Linda

 Hi Linda,